 Bloom™-enabled claims (tinted version only):

-- Reduces up to 77% of HEV (blue) light-induced free radicals.
+- Reduces up to 77% of blue light (HEVL) light-induced free radicals.

 - Plant-based rutin gives a synergistic boost to UV performance and free radical fighting in the skin

 Additional marketing claims available: